BBBase-EHeresy/PPPub/docs/forces_of_good/the_iron_hills.md

 The Chariot counts as one model in a fight.
 Any surviving crew member that is not driving the Chariot adds their Attacks to the Duel roll.
 Additionally, the Chariot will also use the highest Fight value of any Dwarf that is on the Chariot (including the driver).
 No model that is riding on an Iron Hills Chariot can declare a Heroic Combat.

 If beaten, any model wishing to Strike the crew must roll to see if they hit the crew or the Chariot.
 To do this, roll a D6 for each Strike.
-On a 4+, the Strike hits the crew member of the attacker’s choice – anything else hits the Chariot.
+On a 4+, the Strike hits the crew member of the attacker's choice – anything else hits the Chariot.

 If the Chariot loses the Fight, it does not Back Away.
 It also never counts as Trapped.
 If the Chariot is slain, then the crew inside are lost – remove the model as a casualty.